Skip navigation

 Dealer Exception

-Answer – The lien assumption is consideration; therefore, this transaction is not an even trade.
+Answer – The lien assumption is other consideration Michelle has given for Don’s vehicle, and this transaction is not an even exchange.
 Don has a "trade-down" and owes no motor vehicle tax.
-Michelle, however, is trading up and has a trade-in; therefore, she owes tax on the greater of $2,000 (the value of the vehicle received from Don minus the value of the trade-in) or SPV.
+Michelle, however, is “trading up” and has a trade-in credit of $3,000.
 SPV procedures may apply.
+Therefore, Michelle owes tax on the greater of $2,000 (the value of the vehicle received from Don minus the value of the trade-in) or SPV.

 96-254